Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Eagles average 5.1 fewer points per game (25.3) than the Jets surrender (30.4).

-- When Philadelphia totals over 394.9 yards, the team is 1-1 against the spread and 1-1 overall.
+- Philadelphia is 1-1 against the spread and 1-1 overall when the team amasses more than 394.9 yards.

-- This year, the Eagles have turned the ball over 13 times, four more than the Jets' takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Jets.